QuTech-Delft/compute-runtime-schema/docs/request/index.md

-# Active modus
+# Request/Reply

-In the active modus, the interface will be a client-server interface.
+For request/reply, the interface will be a client-server interface.
 2200 acts as the client and 2300 as the server.
 It follows the semantics of remote procedure calls (RPCs), i.e., the client "calls" a function that is "remotely" executed on the server and the result is passed back to the client.